 Read also about the cost to develop a medicine reminder application.

-Developing an electronic prescribing app should make it easier and more efficient to manage a clinic’s workflow.
+Developing electronic prescribing systems should make it easier and more efficient to manage a clinic’s workflow.
 But an eRx application works best when integrated with an EHR/EMR system for smoother and faster processing.
 Let’s take a look at some essential features it needs to have.

 Intuitive prescription process